Psiphon-Inc/psiphon-windows/src/webui/README.md

 * Re-work settings tab (in response to user feedback)
 * Write descriptions for all i18n messages -- Settings stuff
 * More elaborate connection animation?
 * Automation: Switch to VS2013.
-Banner changes/support.
-  - Don't forget the new BANNER_FILETYPE embedded value
-  - Banner file is moved to psiclient/webui
 * Minimize to systray
 * Add message that shows when slow to connect providing download email and URL.